Intervention/docs/imagehash/beta/api/strategies.md

 ## Hashing Strategies

-Intervention ImageHash provides four built-in strategies for generating perceptual hashes.
-Each strategy uses a different algorithm and may perform better or worse depending on your specific use case.
+Intervention ImageHash includes four hashing strategies.
+Each uses a different algorithm with its own strengths depending on your use case.

 ### Difference Strategy

 > public Difference::__construct(int $size = 8)

-The Difference strategy (also known as dHash or Gradient Hash) generates hashes based on gradients between adjacent pixels.
-This is the recommended starting point for most applications.
+The Difference strategy (also called dHash or Gradient Hash) generates hashes based on gradients between adjacent pixels.
+It's the recommended starting point for most use cases.

-The strategy resizes the image to 8x9 pixels (or custom size + 1), converts to grayscale, and compares each pixel with its neighbor to the right.
-Each hash bit is set based on whether the left pixel is brighter than the right pixel.
+The strategy resizes images to 8x9 pixels (or custom size + 1), converts to grayscale, then compares each pixel with its right neighbor.
+Hash bits are set based on whether the left pixel is brighter.

-As a general rule, the following use cases are best suited for this strategy.
+Best suited for:

 - General-purpose image comparison
 - Detecting rotated or flipped images